 graduates complete an advanced degree within five years of graduation

 Nearly 20 percent of St. Lawrence students are first-generation college students (students who are the first in their family to go to college).
-Our First-Gen Initiative has been developed to both support and celebrate this group of scholars.
+Our First-Gen Initiative and Tri-Alpha honor society have been developed to support and celebrate this group of scholars.